 Iterative methods for solving linear systems \(Ax=b\) usually minimize some energy function \(E(x)\) by taking steps along the gradient of \(E\).
 For \(E(x) = \half x^T A x - b^T x\), the update rule is of the form:

-\[x_{k+1} = x_k - \alpha_k \block{A x_k - b}\]One can easily check that \(x_k \in \Krylov_k \Rightarrow x_{k+1} \in \Krylov_{k+1}\), and Krylov methods generalize gradient methods by projecting the solution onto nested Krylov subspaces.
-If one can build a sufficiently nice basis for these subspaces, one can hope to find a better approximation of the initial problem as we iterate.
+\[x_{k+1} = x_k - \alpha_k \block{A x_k - b}\]One can easily check that \(x_k \in \Krylov_k \Rightarrow x_{k+1} \in \Krylov_{k+1}\), and Krylov methods seek to accelerate gradient methods by directly projecting the solution onto nested Krylov subspaces, using Lanczos method to construct an orthonormal basis.
 For instance, the Conjugate Gradient method satisfies:

 \[x_k = \argmin{x \in \Krylov_k}\ \half x^T A x - b^T x\]while the MINRES1 method satisfies: